 Build & Aftercare of Chicken Coops

 1. Chicken houses must be sited on solid level ground and not in contact with soil.
 We recommend siting on concrete flags or concrete blocks, this keeps a good air flow underneath the house.
 They must also be placed out of direct sunlight and in a sheltered position, both direct sun and strong winds can damage the coop and is not in the best interests of the poultry housed.
+Vents should be kept open all throughout the year in the UK to avoid internal condensation, chickens are comfortable down to minus 20deg C as they are covered in a 40 tog duvet.

 2. Wooden coops need regular maintenance, they should be treated with a waterproof preservative once a year.
 We recommend cedar oil for domestic use, creosote is ideal also but is for agricultural use and has health warnings.
 We do not recommend water based fence paints, these are not sufficiently waterproof.
 HPL Easicoops and plastic coops do not require any maintenance other than the usual regular cleaning.